rickosborne/cascades/md/24-4-1-suspension-of-service.md

 "Right," he said, nodding.

 I hustled it up to the cockpit, grabbing Pamela as I went.
-We squeezed in behind the vacant Navigator's chair and closed the door behind us.
+We squeezed in behind the vacant Navigator's seat and closed the door behind us.
 Lawrence and Simon rotated in their seats to look at us.
 I couldn't think of a way to sugarcoat it, so I blurted it out.